OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction: Benchmarking and Ablation Study

 \subsection{3D Shape Reconstruction}

-\textbf{Evaluation metric.} In this study, we evaluate 3D shape reconstruction on the visible surface portions.
-We calculate the Chamfer distance between these point clouds to assess the reconstruction's accuracy.
-Consistently with the NeuS~\cite{Wang21b} evaluation guidelines, we exclude any outlier with a Chamfer distance exceeding 0.15 to improve the result's reliability.
-Details regarding the visible ground-truth mesh portion are provided in the appendix.
+\textbf{Evaluation metric.} We adopt the same quantitative metric as NeuS~\cite{Wang21b}, calculating the Chamfer distance between point clouds to assess reconstruction accuracy.
+Like NeuS, we focus our evaluation on visible surface portions and exclude outliers with a Chamfer distance of over 0.15 to ensure result reliability.
+We assess the performance of SOTA 3D reconstruction algorithms, including general-purpose methods (Instant-NeuS~\cite{Guo22}, NeuS2~\cite{Wang23a}, 2DGS, and PGSR), as well as NeRO~\cite{Liu23b}, designed for specular objects, and NeRRF~\cite{Chen23b}, for transparent and specular items.

-\textbf{Results and analysis.} We evaluate the performance of two state-of-the-art 3D reconstruction algorithms, Instant-NeuS~\cite{Guo22} and NeuS2~\cite{Wang23a}, across a range of materials with varying optical properties.
-The Chamfer distance metrics for the different material types are provided in~\cref{tab:neus}.

-Our results indicate that both algorithms excel with materials that exhibit diffuse properties, such as Diffuse and Rough Plastic, where they achieve the lowest Chamfer distances.
-This confirms that the more uniform and view-independent reflective characteristics of these materials align well with the algorithms' capabilities and assumptions, as further illustrated in~\cref{fig:neus}, where diffuse objects are reconstructed with abundant detail.
+\textbf{Results and analysis.} As shown in~\cref{tab:neus}, the algorithms perform best with Diffuse and Rough Plastic materials, achieving the lowest Chamfer distances.
+This shows that the uniform, view-independent reflectivity of these materials matches the algorithms' underlying assumption of diffuse surfaces, as evident in~\cref{fig:neus} with detailed reconstructions of diffuse objects.
+For a rigorous comparison of how different materials affect performance, see~\cref{sec:ablation_material}.

-By contrast, materials with high specular reflections and refractions, such as Conductor and Dielectric, present significant challenges, resulting in substantially higher Chamfer distances.
-These materials, particularly in their smooth forms, are difficult to reconstruct due to their complex interactions with light, including sharp reflections and transparency. \zd{The result indicates that the physical models adopted by current SOTA algorithms, Instant-NeuS and NeuS2, lack the ability to handle specular reflection and transmission.} Examples of these challenges, as shown in~\cref{fig:neus}, are artifacts such as the rover's body part, which depicts many holes due to transmitted light causing multi-view color inconsistencies, and the motorbike's front shield, which exhibits holes resulting from sky reflections leading to similar inconsistencies.
-Rough material surfaces tend to yield better reconstruction results than their smooth counterparts, likely because their ability to scatter light brings them closer to the behavior of diffuse materials, thereby simplifying the algorithms' task.
+By contrast, materials such as Conductor and Dielectric, with high specular reflections and refractions, present significant challenges, resulting in substantially higher Chamfer distances.
+These materials, particularly in their smooth forms, are difficult to reconstruct because of their complex interactions with light, including sharp reflections and transparency.
+Examples of these challenges, as shown in~\cref{fig:neus}, are artifacts such as the motorbike body, containing many holes due to ground reflections causing multi-view color inconsistencies, and the camera handle, exhibiting holes resulting from transmitted light.

-This experiment underscores the need for algorithmic advancements to better handle materials with high specular and transparent characteristics, suggesting a potential direction for future research.